'Yellowstone' season 5 to return in Summer 2023

 Story highlights

-Co-created by Sheridan and John Linson, 'Yellowstone' follows the Dutton family, who controls the largest contiguous ranch in the United States.
+Co-created by Sheridan and John Linson, 'Yellowstone' follows the Dutton family, who control the largest contiguous ranch in the United States.

-Co-created by Sheridan and John Linson, 'Yellowstone' follows the Dutton family, who controls the largest contiguous ranch in the United States.
+Co-created by Sheridan and John Linson, 'Yellowstone' follows the Dutton family, who control the largest contiguous ranch in the United States.

 On Sunday, Paramount Network, which backs the American neo-Western drama television 'Yellowstone', delivered some bittersweet news about the return of the popular series.
 The network revealed that fans will have to wait until summer to see how Jamie (Wes Bentley), who has declared an all-out war against his governor-dad John Dutton, takes things forward.